 Laura Robertson brings over 25 years of experience in technology, health, and adult education.
 She is active in community and corporate programs involving wellness and outdoor recreation.
 As Director of Operations for a global technology company, she is responsible for the design, direction, and implementation of the company's infrastructure.
 Laura moved from Atlanta to Reno in 2004, and enjoys creative pursuits as a musician, singer/songwriter, and artist.
 She began volunteering at the Arboretum in 2017 - partnering with staff and volunteers to establish a walking tour program for older adults.

-Catherine Allin Tollstrup has been volunteering at the May Arboretum and Botanical Garden and actively involved in the May Arboretum Society for the past two years, working with the Plant Sale Committee, at Lavender Day and ART & Nature in the Arboretum.
+Catherine Allin Tollstrup has been volunteering at the May Arboretum and Botanical Garden and actively involved in the May Arboretum Society for the past three years, working with the Plant Sale Committee, at Lavender Day and ART & Nature in the Arboretum.
 Catherine has a professional background in environmental science focusing on water quality.
 She has served in leadership positions on committees and boards in California, at both the state and local level including the California Water Environment Association and the Bay Area Pollution Prevention Group.

 Bill Carlos, Endowment Fund Committee Chair, is the horticulturist for Washoe County Community Services Department and has managed the Wilbur D. May Arboretum and Botanical Garden for over 10 years.
 In 2015, the Arboretum achieved Level II Accreditation though the national Morton Arboretum Arbet Program under Bill's leadership.
 He is also responsible for establishing the Arboretum's Horticulture Volunteer Training Program and completing an assessment of the condition and value of the Arboretum.
 Before coming to the Arboretum, Bill served for 21 years as the Horticulture Program Coordinator for the University of Nevada Cooperative Extension.